ufcvirtual/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 #.
 In the Score Distribution section, select a problem by using its unique identifier.

-   A histogram of scores for that problem displays.
+   The **Analytics** page updates to display a histogram of scores for that problem.

    .. image:: ../Images/score_histogram.png
-     :alt: Graph of the number of students who got different scores for a selected problem
+     :alt: Graph of the number of students who received different scores for a selected problem

 ..  **Question**: (sent to Olga 31 Jan 14) this is a tough UI to use: how do they correlate the codes in this drop-down with actual constructed problems? the copy-and-paste UI on the Student Admin page actually works a little better imo.
 LMS-2522